stephenh/ts-proto/README.markdown

 # Goals

+In terms of the code that `ts-proto` generates, the general goals are:

 - Idiomatic TypeScript/ES6 types
   - `ts-proto` is a clean break from either the built-in Google/Java-esque JS code of `protoc` or the "make `.d.ts` files the `*.js` comments" approach of `protobufjs`
   - (Techically the `protobufjs/minimal` package is used for actually reading/writing bytes.)